 The other important thing to know, is that you can send the agenda/notes out to your team using email, Slack, or MS Teams.
 Which can prompt your team to add their own talking points.
 Or be a nice recap after the meeting.

-Once you know how meeting notes work in Fellow, then you’re off to a great start because the same principles that apply to meeting notes apply to Streams!
-You can add content, format however you would like, and all your notes will be grouped in streams.
+Once you know how meeting notes work in Fellow, then you’re off to a great start because the same principles that apply to meeting notes apply to other note series!
+You can add content, and format however you would like, and all your notes will be grouped in streams.

 Furthermore, check out our video series for you to learn the most important things about Fellow.

 How-tos in Fellow: